Smoked salt is a wonderful seasoning used to add a smokey flavor to various dishes.

 —Now smoke salt for 2 hours at about 325 to 350 degrees Fahrenheit.

 —Every 30 minutes or so, open it up and give the salt a stir.
-We want that smoke to coat all surfaces.
+Because we want that smoke to coat all surfaces.

 —After two hours, take it off.
 We have golden smoked salt.